Colorado Wildflowers Photography Workshop: Crested Butte

 Planning Your Trip

-Please note that transportation and accommodations for the Colorado Wildflowers Photography Workshop are up to each individual participant.
+Please note that transportation and accommodations for the Crested Butte Colorado Wildflowers Photography Workshop are up to each individual participant.

-Hotel: We have reserved a block of rooms at the Grand Lodge in Crested Butte for the workshop dates.
-After sign-up you will receive an email with information to confirm your stay.
+Hotel: We have rooms held for our group at the Nordic Inn on Mt.
+Crested Butte for the workshop dates.
+After sign-up you will receive information on how to book your stay.

 Car: If you won't have your personal vehicle, we highly recommend renting a vehicle so you can also explore on your own before/after the workshop.
 We will be carpooling to each location during the workshop.